BookOps-CAT/overdrive-reconcile/README.md

 ### analysis reports

-The reconciliation scrip creates a designated directory to put all its reports: `overdrive-reconcile/files/{library}/{YYYY-MM-DD}/`
+The reconciliation script creates a designated directory to put all its reports: `overdrive-reconcile/files/{library}/{YYYY-MM-DD}/`
 It creates the following reports:
 + `{library}-FINAL-available-resources.csv`
 + `{library}-FINAL-duplicate-reserveid-sierra.csv`